 Biography

-The histories of sexuality, gender, race, and religion in the United States shape all of my projects–from academic books, to op-eds in major newspapers, podcasts, and public lectures.
-In all of my work, whether an academic book or a popular podcast episode, I aim to make history accessible and meaningful for a wide audience of listeners and readers.
-In 2021, in recognition of that goal, I received a Public Scholar Award from the National Endowment for the Humanities, to support a new book I am writing: a single-volume, narrative history of sexuality in the United States.
+I research, teach and write about the histories of sexuality, gender, race, and religion in the United States.
+In all my work, whether an academic book or a popular podcast episode, I aim to make history accessible and meaningful for a wide audience of listeners and readers.
+In 2021, I received a Public Scholar Award from the National Endowment for the Humanities, to supportthe writing and research of what became Fierce Desires: A New History of Sex and Sexuality in America.

-Professionally, I am the Miller Family Endowed Early Career Professor of History at the University of Delaware, with a joint appointment in the Department of Women and Gender Studies.
+Professionally, I am a professor of History and a professor of Women and Gender Studies at the University of Delaware.
+From 2020 to 2025, I held the Miller Family Endowed Early Career Professor of History.
 I am a Distinguished Lecturer for the Organization of American Historians, and a Research Associate for the Council on Contemporary Families.
 I lecture on a wide variety of topics related to religion, gender, and twentieth-century American politics and culture.
 You can find my regular commentary on the history behind contemporary debates over sex and sexualtiy in my newsletter, Carnal Knowledge.

 My background: I grew up in a suburb of Cleveland, Ohio, and everyone in my immediate family still lives there.
 I received both my B.A. and my Ph.D. in American history from Yale University.
 My research has received support from Princeton University's Center for the Study of Religion, where I held a postdoctoral fellowship; the Mrs. Giles Whiting Foundation; the Mellon Fellowship in the Humanities from the Council on Library and Information Resources; and numerous other libraries and research institutions.
 In 2012 I was honored to receive the LGBT Religious History Award from the LGBT Religious Archives Network.

-I live in Swarthmore, PA with my family.
+I live in Swarthmore, PA with my children.

 Readers may contact me at rldavis@udel.edu.
 I am represented by Lisa DiMona at Writers House.